Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 Booktree

-A book tree bookcase is very similar to a tree style bookcase design but the only difference is that it’s more symmetrical.
+A book tree bookcase is very similar to a tree style design, but the only difference is that it’s more symmetrical.
 If a tree style bookcase is built to look and feel like a real tree with the branches being used as shelves, a book tree design is more shelf-like in a way wherein all its arms which are used as shelves are all the same size.

 Some types come in free-standing designs while others can be floating, which means that they can be installed on the walls themselves without ever having to touch the floor.